Office Network or Hosted Remotely

 RollCall over a Web Browser: We use Thinfinity Virtual UI for operating RollCall over any standard HTML 5 compliant browser such as Chrome, Firefox or Safari.
 We customized RollCall's import, export, Excel and Word merge and other functions to work in both a desktop and browser environment.
 You can work identically, no matter where you are located or how you access RollCall.
 Thinfinity Virtual UI provides a variety of security options, so you can be assured your data is not vulnerable as it is accessed over the Internet.
 Thinfinity Virtual UI is an optional add-on to RollCall, and is delivered as a perpetual license.
 Each license grants one simultaneous connection over a web browser.
 So, if you have five administrators, but will only have one working remotely at a time, you need one license.
 You can add licenses at any time.
-We will purchase licenses on your behalf, install, setup and provide support for Thinfinity Virtual UI.
+We will install, setup and provide support for Thinfinity Virtual UI.

 Connectivity: If you choose to install on your office server, you will usually use your network to connect desktop workstations to the server database.
 But, you can also use the browser option and connect office/home/traveling/remote administrators to your server.
 If you install on a remotely hosted system, you can use the browser option to connect all users.